AndrewVreeland/Reading-notes/class201/class2.md

       * === strict equality, == equal, !== strict not equal
 4. what is the difference between the logical operator && and ||?
       * && statement both conditions need to be true in order for the code to run where || only one condition needs to be true in order for the code to run.

+## Cheat Sheet

+<blockquote> is used when info from elsewhere needs to be quoted. <cite> with URL can be included within this element.
+Any code within <blockquote> will look like an indented paragraph.

+Inline quotes use <q> with <cite> URL and are intended for short quotes.

+<abbr> is used for abbreviations or acronyms and are wrapped around them.
+This is commonly used when the full explanation of the abbreviated term is used and then <abbr> is used throughout the rest of the markup.

+<address> is used for providing contact info for the document.
+It is best used in te footer to provide the contact info for the site or in a article for the contact info of the author.

+<sup> and <sub> are superscript and sub script respectively and are used for dates, chemical formulas, and math equations.

+<time> is used for time and date formats for machines to read

+<code> marks up generic pieces of computer code

+<pre> retains white space, typically around code blocks.
+Any white spaced used within tag will show

+<var> marks up variable names

+<kbd> marks up keyboard input

+<samp> marks up the computer programs output